What is the Postgraduate Teacher Apprenticeship?

 Do you have degree-holding Teaching Assistants, unqualified teachers or other support staff in your school who would make fantastic teachers?
 Give them the opportunity to qualify as teachers in just 10 months with the Teacher Apprenticeship!

-Apprentice teachers earn while they learn with 10 months of training followed by an End-Point Assessment (EPA).
+Apprentice teachers earn while they learn with 10 months of training followed by an Apprenticeship Assessment.

 With fewer new teachers entering the profession and a decreasing number of ITT providers, Teacher Apprenticeships offer a practical solution to the recruitment challenges faced by schools.